UniversalDependencies/docs/treebanks/cs_pdt/cs_pdt-pos-CCONJ.md

 ## Morphology

-The form / lemma ratio of `CCONJ` is 1.066667 (the average of all parts of speech is 2.181762).
+The form / lemma ratio of `CCONJ` is 1.090909 (the average of all parts of speech is 2.182017).

-The 1st highest number of forms (2) was observed with the lemma “krát”: <em>krát, kráte</em>.
+The 1st highest number of forms (2) was observed with the lemma “and”: <em>and, n</em>.

-The 2nd highest number of forms (2) was observed with the lemma “nebo”: <em>neb, nebo</em>.
+The 2nd highest number of forms (2) was observed with the lemma “krát”: <em>krát, kráte</em>.

-The 3rd highest number of forms (2) was observed with the lemma “neboť”: <em>neboť, ť</em>.
+The 3rd highest number of forms (2) was observed with the lemma “nebo”: <em>neb, nebo</em>.

 `CCONJ` occurs with 5 features: <tt><a href="cs_pdt-feat-Abbr.html">Abbr</a></tt> (192; 0% instances), <tt><a href="cs_pdt-feat-Foreign.html">Foreign</a></tt> (80; 0% instances), <tt><a href="cs_pdt-feat-ConjType.html">ConjType</a></tt> (56; 0% instances), <tt><a href="cs_pdt-feat-Style.html">Style</a></tt> (4; 0% instances), <tt><a href="cs_pdt-feat-NameType.html">NameType</a></tt> (1; 0% instances)